MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEnhancedEncryptionPolicy.md

 # Grant-CsTeamsEnhancedEncryptionPolicy

 ## SYNOPSIS
-Cmdlet to assign a specific teams enhanced encryption Policy to a user.
+Cmdlet to assign a specific Teams enhanced encryption Policy to a user.

 ## SYNTAX

 ```